Robert F. Dorr: Career

+His 2013 book, Fighting Hitler's Jets, describes Nazi Germany's introduction of jet and rocket-powered aircraft into the aerial battlefields of World War II.
+The book also discusses the actions taken by the Allies to counter these advanced aircraft.

 Dorr's book Mission to Berlin, about the Eighth Air Force raid of February 3, 1945 over Europe in World War II, was published May 1, 2011.
 This is primarily a history of B-17 Flying Fortress crews in one of the largest air battles of the war but it also covers Americans who flew and maintained the B-24 Liberator, P-47 Thunderbolt, and P-51 Mustang.